 Depending on our findings, we may:

-- educate a subscriber on appropriate claiming and billing procedures
+- educate a member on appropriate claiming and billing procedures

-- request restitution directly from subscribers and send unpaid accounts to collection agencies
+- request restitution directly from members and send unpaid accounts to collection agencies

 - initiate civil proceedings

 - forward our findings to local authorities for criminal investigation